SolarIceMedia/electron-vue/README.md

 </div>

 ## Overview
+This version of the forked repo has been fixed and updated to work with Node v12.19 and Electron 10.1.5

+`NOTE` This version does `NOT` use any of the hacks you may find on the internet about fixing the original one.
+Those are not fixes they are "hacks" this one actually fixes the issue with webpack and brings the vue application contained inside it up to date with the newer versions of Electron

 The aim of this project is to remove the need of manually setting up electron apps using vue. electron-vue takes advantage of `vue-cli` for scaffolding, `webpack` with `vue-loader`, `electron-packager` or `electron-builder`, and some of the most used plugins like `vue-router`, `vuex`, and so much more.